-Separation anxiety is the common and normal fear that children have of being away from their parents or carers.
+Separation anxiety is children’s common and normal fear of being away from their parents or carers.
 The behaviour you might see when children are separated from parents is sometimes called separation protest.

 Separation anxiety can start at around 8 months and reach its peak in babies aged 14-18 months.
 It usually goes away gradually throughout early childhood.

 Stranger anxiety is similar to separation anxiety.
 It’s when children get upset around people they don’t know.
-It can happen from 7-10 months and usually starts to go away after the child’s first birthday.
+It can happen from 7-10 months and usually starts to go away after children’s first birthdays.

 These anxieties are a normal part of development and are nothing to be concerned about.
 Children are starting to move around more at this stage, so these anxieties make sense from a survival point of view.
 That is, if children could crawl or walk away from their carers but weren’t afraid of separation or strangers, they’d get lost more easily.

 If your child is suffering from separation anxiety, there are lots of things you can do to help her.

 - If you’re leaving your child in a new setting – child care centre, preschool, friend’s house, babysitter – spend time at the new place with your child before the separation.
 Your child will be less distressed if he’s left in a safe, familiar place with familiar people he trusts.

 - Let your child take something she loves from home, like a teddy bear, pillow or blanket.
 These objects will help your child feel safer, and you can gradually phase them out as she feels more settled in the new place.